-ES Screening Results and Recommendation Screening Risk/Impact Mitigation Results: Summary of E.g. Land Degradation Rehabilitation of worked out areas.
-Critical Risks and Impacts E.g. Occupational Safety and Health Use of appropriate PPE. ldentified E.g. Destruction of crops during trenching Engage the Project Affected Persons.
+ES Screening Results and Recommendation Screening Risk/Impact Mitigation Results: Summary E.g. Land Degradation Rehabilitation of worked out areas. of Critical Risks and E.g. Occupational Safety and Health Use of appropriate PPE.
+Impacts Identified E.g. Destruction of crops during trenching Engage the Project Affected Persons.
 Trench off cropping season.
 Compensate fully where you cannot avoid.
-Is Additional Screening Result Summary of Screening Result Justification Assessment Necessary?
-No 1.
+Screening Result Summary of Screening Result Justification

+Is Additional Assessment Necessary?
+6. No 1.
 No further ES Assessment required.
 No 2.
 No further ES Assessment required but requires simple ESMP (See Annex4) 8.
 Yes 1.
 Detailed ESMP.
 Done internally.
 9. Yes 2.
 Detailed ESMP.
 Contracted to Consultancy 10.
 YES 2.
 ESIA required.
 Contracted to consultancy.
 Next Steps Screening Result Action.
 Select applicable action consistent with the Summary of Risks.
 All end results of the screening and follow up tools should be disclosed at the appropriate level.
 1. No1.
 No further ES Assessment required.
 Proceed to project implementation in compliance with ESMF.
 2. No 2.
 No further ES Assessment required but requires simple ESMP.
 Produce the ESMP and submit it with a Screening Form for review and approval by PCU.
 Proceed to project implementation in compliance with ESMF.
 3. Yes 1.
 Detailed ESMP.
 Done internally.
 Submit the Screening form with the TORs for the ESMP for review and approval by PCU.
 Produce the ESMP and submit to the PCU for review and approval by the PCU Director.
 Ensure the detailed ESMP mainstreams the ESMF.
 Do not implement works until approval of the ESMP by PCU, World Bank and EMA 4.
 Yes 2.
 Detailed ESMP.
 Contracted to Consultancy Submit the Screening form with the TORs for the ESMP for review and approval by PCU.
 Engage a Registered ESIA Consultant to produce ESMP and submit to PCU first for initial review, then to World Bank and EMA for review and approval.
 Ensure the ESMP mainstreams the ESMF.
 Do not implement works until approval of the ESMP by PCU, World Bank and EMA.

-5. YES 2.
-ESIA required.
-Contracted to Registered Consultancy.
-Submit the Screening form with the TORs for the ESIA for review and approval by PCU.
-Engage a Registered ESIA consultant to produce ESMP and submit to PCU first for initial review, then to World Bank and EMA for review and approval.
-Ensure the detailed ESMP mainstreams the ESMF.
-4. Do not implement works until approval of the detailed ESMP by PCU, World Bank and EMA.
+Registered Consultancy.
+2. Engage a Registered ESIA consultant to produce ESMP and submit to PCU first for review, then to World Bank and EMA for review and approval.
+3. Ensure the detailed ESMP mainstreams the ESMF.
+CU.
+3. Ensure the detailed ESMP mainstreams the ESMF. nitial 4.
+Do not implement works until approval of the detailed ESMP by PCU, World Bar EMA. and